Key facts

 San Miguel de Allende

 San Miguel is the classic expat retirement destination — a UNESCO World Heritage city with cobblestone streets, art galleries, and a well-established English-speaking community.
-It is also, by Mexican standards, expensive.
+For a full breakdown of visa options, healthcare, and the best cities for retirees, see our retirement guide to Mexico.
+San Miguel is also, by Mexican standards, expensive.
 The expat premium here is real, and rent reflects decades of foreign demand driving up prices.

 | Metric | 🇲🇽 Mexico City | 🇲🇽 Mérida |